The Boogey Man: Critical response

 Critical reception for The Boogey Man has been mixed to negative.

 Garry Arnold from The Washington Post wrote in his review on the film: "The Boogey Man achieves a certain vicious distinction by putting the occasional spectacular kink in an otherwise motley fabric."
 Ron Cowan of the Statesman Journal criticized the film for boasting "little originality in storyline or style, relying instead on the sheer energy and determination it brings to bloodletting".
 Bruce Bailey of the Montreal Gazette wrote: "This film is so sick, it ought to be hospitalized–permanently.
 The Boogey Man mixes a bit of sex with standard shock devices, primordial fears and Freudian jealousies.
 It blends them into something which is tawdry, rather than a good old-fashioned spine-tingler".

 Ted Mahar of The Oregonian called the film a "cut-and-paste" suspense film, expressly accusing it of copying numerous stylistic elements of John Carpenter's Halloween (1978).
 A similar observation was made by Miami Herald critic Bill Cosford, who also noted similarities to Halloween and critiquing the film's performances as "hopelessly flat."

-The film did receive praise from Linda Gross of the Los Angeles Times, who described it as a "scary, well-made horror film," and praised its suspense, ultimately summarizing: "In spite of the lapses, The Boogey Man is a powerful Grand Guignol evocation of the horror of a brother and sister inexorably locked together by destiny."
-Film critic Leonard Maltin also gave the film a favorable 3 out of 4 stars, writing: "German art film actor-director Lommel lends unconventional angle to this combination of The Exorcist and Halloween.
+The film did receive praise from Linda Gross of the LA Times, who described it as a "scary, well-made horror film," and praised its suspense, ultimately summarizing: "In spite of the lapses, The Boogey Man is a powerful Grand Guignol evocation of the horror of a brother and sister inexorably locked together by destiny."
+Film critic Leonard Maltin also gave the film a favorable 3/4 stars, writing: "German art film actor-director Lommel lends unconventional angle to this combination of The Exorcist and Halloween.
 Effects are quite colorful, if somewhat hokey".